Table of Contents

-The best bra for GERD or Gastroesophageal reflux disease is one of the following, see which type you prefer.
+The best bra for GERD or Gastroesophageal reflux disease is a soft cup bra.
+See which one of the following types you prefer.

 You may not be aware of the consequences acid reflux can have on your daily life.
 You know that it is unpleasant, but you are probably unaware of how much sleep interruption and discomfort you experience every day as a result.
 If this sounds like something to which you might relate, then read below for my recommendations in regard to an excellent solution-a bra designed specifically with these problems in mind!